Healthy Apeldoorn Tulip (Tulipa 'Apeldoorn') in direct, also known as Apeldoorn Tulip

 Process

 Darwin Hybrids naturalize well.
-Early signs of success are new root tips, firmer growth, and fresh leaves over the following weeks.
+In practice, early signs of success are new root tips, firmer growth, and fresh leaves over the following weeks.

 Pitfalls

-The most common failures are overwatering, poor hygiene, and taking weak material from stressed plants.
-Low light, unstable temperatures, and frequent disturbance can delay rooting or cause rot.
+A practical check: the most common failures are overwatering, poor hygiene, and taking weak material from stressed plants.
+In practice, low light, unstable temperatures, and frequent disturbance can delay rooting or cause rot.

 💡